-Companion to the weekly Times, our newspaper website mvtimes.com, has published 100% of our weekly content, in addition to web-only material, without paywalls or subscriptions, since it first went live more than 15 years ago, and has consistently won awards among New England peers.
+Companion to the weekly Times, our newspaper website mvtimes.com, has published 100% of our weekly content, in addition to web-only material, since it first went live more than 15 years ago, and has consistently won awards among New England peers.
 Responsive design means mvtimes.com is very effectively rendered across desktop and mobile platforms.
-It attracts more than 1 million unique visitors and 3 million sessions annually, roughly equally divided among Islanders and off-Islanders from all over the country and the world.
+It attracts more than 3.5 million unique visitors and 4.3 million sessions annually, roughly equally divided among Islanders and off-Islanders from all over the country and the world.

 The Martha’s Vineyard Times also publishes a strategically balanced portfolio of interest-focused products, print and web.
-Arts + Ideas (mvartsandideas.com) The Guide, The Local (mvtimes.com/the-local) Vineyard Visitor (vineyardvisitor.com), Menu Guides and programs for our two largest Island-wide events — the annual Agricultural Fair and High School Graduation — each provides texture and focus for particular interests among our readers and advertisers.
+Martha’s Vineyard Arts + Ideas Magazine (mvartsandideas.com), The Local (mvtimes.com/the-local), Vineyard Visitor (vineyardvisitor.com), Edible Vineyard (mvtimes.com/edible-vineyard), and programs for our two largest Island-wide events — the annual Agricultural Fair and High School Graduation — each provide texture and focus for particular interests among our readers and advertisers.

-Throughout our history, The Times has developed and underwrites a number of important community initiatives.
+Throughout our history, The Times has developed and continues to underwrite a number of important community initiatives.
 We developed The Bargain Box, a free classified service matching Islanders with free or low-cost goods and services more than 25 years ago.
 We publish the High School View, a weekly student newspaper in our pages (making it one of a handful of high school publications in the U.S. that are circulated to the entire community).
 We publish the monthly newsletter of the Island’s Councils on Aging as well as lengthy town warrants and ballots at no cost to the public.
 We have been the exclusive local sponsor and underwriter of each year’s Scripps Howard national spelling bee for more than 25 years.
-We also sponsor or serve as media partners for events carefully selected for their broad Island benefit (the annual Living Local Festival, the newly launched Makers Faire, and The Martha’s Vineyard Film Festival and the Martha’s Vineyard International Film Festival are examples).
+We also sponsor or serve as media partners for events carefully selected for their broad Island benefit.

 Perhaps most ambitiously we organize Islanders Write (islanderswrite.com), attracting several hundred attendees for a completely free day-long series of panels, roundtables, workshops and exhibitions celebrating writers, publishers, readers and teachers with deep ties to the Island, from all over the country.